gemuelg/StreamWave/README.md

 TMDB API: The Movie Database API for fetching movie and TV show data.

-CSS Modules / Tailwind CSS: [Choose one depending on what you used] For styling components.
+CSS Modules / Tailwind CSS: For styling components.